SCF holds virtual ceremony for class of 2020

 Nicholas S. Jurczyk and Josué Lugo Roldán were the other Outstanding Graduate finalists.

-The Outstanding Faculty Award, selected by students, was music instructor Don Bryn.
+The Outstanding Faculty Award winner, selected by students, was music instructor Don Bryn.

 Along with performing with a number of celebrities, he also takes part in local arts organizations, including the Sarasota Artist Series Concerts, Venice Symphony and Pops Orchestra.